Mike Kekich

 Michael Dennis Kekich (born April 2, 1945) is an American former professional baseball pitcher in Major League Baseball who played for the Los Angeles Dodgers, New York Yankees, Cleveland Indians, Texas Rangers and Seattle Mariners in parts of nine seasons spanning 1965–1977.
 In 1974, he played in Japan for the Nippon-Ham Fighters.

 Career

 Kekich was a left-handed pitcher who began his career as a starter but later moved to the bullpen as a reliever.
 He had a modestly successful career in the Major Leagues, but he is best remembered for trading families with fellow Yankees pitcher Fritz Peterson before the 1973 season.
 The trade worked out better for Peterson, who later married Kekich's wife, Susanne, than it did for Kekich, who soon broke up with Peterson's wife, Marilyn.
+Shortly after, Kekich was traded to the Cleveland Indians.

 After his big league career ended, Kekich attempted a comeback in the Mexican League, but this proved unsuccessful.

 He is remarried and currently resides near Albuquerque, New Mexico.